dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_approve

-This method entitles the spender to transfer NFTs on behalf of the caller from `account { owner = caller; subaccount = from_subaccount }`, where `from_subaccount` is used to further identify the spender in a transfer.
-The call resets the expiration date for the spender account to the given value in case an approval for the spender account already exists. token_ ids can either specify the approval for the whole collection (Collection variant) or for a list of tokens (TokenIds variant).
+This method entitles the spender to transfer NFTs on behalf of the caller from `account { owner = caller; subaccount = from_subaccount }`, where `from_subaccount` is the subaccount of the token owner principal the approval pertains to.
+The call resets the expiration date for the spender account to the given value in case an approval for the spender account already exists. `token_ids` can either specify the approval for the whole collection (`Collection` variant) or for a list of tokens (`TokenIds` variant).

 The ledger SHOULD reject the call if the spender account owner is equal to the caller account owner.